thomasAmorrow/oer-dataflow/README.md

 ### Outputs

-Output files from the full processing pipeline at hexagon resolution 5 (~11 km width) can be up to ~1.5 GB - compressed GeoParquet files are offered here in the outputs folder for levels 4 and 3, but need to be extracted to their original GeoJSON format prior to use.
-In order to save space, the compression utility rounds off coordinate precision to 5 decimal places (~1m).
-We're working on a solution to host the level 5 results here in GitHub or another platform.
+Output files from the full processing pipeline at hexagon resolution 5 (~11 km width).
+Finer resolutions (6+) can be created but are typically unweildy to analyze or visualize.
+Three file formats and the complete database are provided at the corresponding Zenodo Dataset:

-- **GeoParquet Files**: See utilities folder for Python scripts to extract compressed files containing the following:
   - **Hexagon GeoJSON**: Full-resolution hex polygons with scores per observation type
   - **Point GeoJSON**: Lighter-weight centroid points file for each hexagon with the same properties
+  - **csv**: Simple csv flat file with no geospatial data, only hexagon indices
+  - **sql**: SQL dump of the entire database after assembly, cleaning, and processing

 [View PostGIS Database Entity Relationship Diagram](https://lucid.app/documents/embedded/74e51c42-7f40-4167-b0da-a49decd8267c)